 Both Ford and our dealerships are dedicated to cleaner air for our local communities and the global environment, as demonstrated by Ford's multi-award-winning EcoBoost petrol and EcoBlue diesel engines that combine performance with efficiency and economy.
-Ford plans to release 13 electric vehicles in Great Britain by 2020, so we will have a vehicle to suit you and your lifestyle.
+Ford has already launched electric vehicles in the UK, so we will have a vehicle to suit you and your lifestyle.

 Some of these vehicles are already here!
-You can learn more about the New Ford Tourneo Custom Plug-in Hybrid (PHEV), The All-New Ford Kuga, New Ford Puma and Ford Mondeo either on our website or by asking in-store at any of our dealerships, our ever-helpful Sales staff will be only too happy to answer all of your questions on our eco-friendly electric range.
+You can learn more about the New Ford Fiesta, Ford Puma, New Ford Focus, Ford Kuga, and All-Electric Ford Mustang Mach-E. either on our website or by asking in-store at any of our dealerships, our ever-helpful Sales staff will be only too happy to answer all of your questions on our eco-friendly electric range.
 In fact, your question might already be answered in the FAQ section below or you can just tap a button below to see our offers, contact us or book a test drive.

-View the current range of models which offer Hybrid or Electric variants
+View the current range of models that offer Hybrid or Electric variants.

 Mild Hybrid Ford Vehicles